DFE-Digital/publish-teacher-training/docs/api.md

 Link: <https://manage-courses-backend.herokuapp.com/api/v1/2019/providers?...>; rel="next"
 ```

-**The query parameters are considered an interal concern of the API** and
+**The query parameters are considered an internal concern of the API** and
 **must not** be constructed manually in order to avoid losing changes.
 The
 incremental update should only be performed using the next-page urls provided
 in the response headers.
 With that in mind, these are the parameters you